Vinnie Clark

-Vincent Eugene Clark (born January 22, 1969 in Cincinnati, Ohio) is a former American football cornerback in the NFL for the Green Bay Packers, Atlanta Falcons, New Orleans Saints, and the Jacksonville Jaguars.
+Vincent Eugene Clark (born January 22, 1969) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Green Bay Packers, Atlanta Falcons, New Orleans Saints, and Jacksonville Jaguars.
 He played college football at Ohio State University.
+He was selected by the Packers in the first round of the 1991 NFL draft with the 19th overall pick.

 In 2005, Clark was named an assistant coach for the Arena Football League team the Columbus Destroyers.
 The head coach for the Destroyers was Chris Spielman, Clark's former teammate at Ohio State.